 The church is said to have been a key point on the Underground Railroad.
 Fugitive slaves hid in the tower until seeing signals from the lake, calling them to the last leg of their escape.
 Two parishes organized in the 1870s out of missions of St. John's: All Saints and St. Mark's.
 By the 1960s the older, wealthier element in the parish was gone.
 A group known as the INNER CITY PROTESTANT PARISH formed and met at St. John's.
 Two congregations, one older, conservative Episcopal and the other more active and interdenominational, existed side-by-side until the late 1960s, when the Inner City Parish merged into St. John's.
 In 1981 structural deterioration and a failed furnace forced the congregation to stop meeting in the building during the winter months.
 A $100,000 renovation of the structure was completed in 1985 and in 1995 the congregation was raising money to restore the finials to the church's belltower.
 The congregation had about 80 members in 1995 and was led by Rev. James G. Greer.

-St. John's Episcopal Parish Records, WRHS.
+Finding Aid for the St. John's Episcopal Church Records, WRHS.

 See also RELIGION, EPISCOPALIANS.